srinivas-maddikunta/brightspot-cms/docs/developers-guide/content-modeling/fields.rst

 Object Field
 ~~~~~~~~~~~~

-Object fields allow you to choose another object from within Brightspot.
-For example, if you wish to have an object field for an author rather than manually typing the author's name into a text field, you can create an Author object to reference.

-To do this, create the object to be referenced:
+Object fields are controls for displaying a list of existing objects or for creating a new object of a specified class.
+For example, to implement a list of existing authors in each article object, first create a class for authors.

 .. code-block:: java

    public class Author extends Content {
+      @Recordable.Required
       private String name;

+      private String email;
 }

 .. image:: ./images/new-author.png
-         :width: 543px
-         :height: 224px

-Next, add the newly created Author object to the Article:
+Next, include the author class inside the article class.

 .. code-block:: java